EncryptedCicada/arch-install-guide/install-script.md

 	Include = /etc/pacman.d/mirrorlist
 	...

+Install packages having dependencies on multilib repo

+	$ paru -S wine-staging wine-gecko wine-mono winetricks bottles proton-ge-custom-bin

+### Disk Improvements

 **Warning:** Users need to be certain that their SSD supports TRIM before attempting to use it.
 Data loss can occur otherwise!

-### Disk Improvements

 To verify TRIM support, run: